-Want to know what it is?
-Pay in cash for whatever you can, using envelopes to divvy up your money and keep you within budget.
+The strategy is pretty simple: pay in cash for whatever you can, using envelopes to divvy up your money and keep you within budget.

-Making cash-only work in your life
+How to make a cash-only budget work in your life

 Of course, a low-tech way to get a handle on your finances would be the envelope method.

-I often tell couples to do this particular method of budgeting.
 I once sat down with a couple that had more than $30,000 in credit card debt.
 We came up with a 30-month plan for them to get out of debt that involved the envelope method.
 They didn’t think it would work, but they extinguished their credit card debt in 21 months!

 That’s why I recommend that on payday, you take out the dollar amount you need until next pay period and split it up among your envelopes.
 When one envelope empties, you either take money from another envelope or you do without until next payday.

-This is a simple method that will bring more control to your life than any budgeting tool on the Internet.
-But whatever method works for you — be it low tech, high tech or somewhere in between — is the one I want you to adopt.
+Whatever method works for you — be it low tech, high tech or somewhere in between — this is the one I want you to adopt.